 Special Report Professional Pay in Higher Education

 Faculty, staff and graduate assistants should be fairly compensated for their work.
-But a new study shows pay hasn't kept up with rising costs of living, and persistent inequities exist for women faculty and also faculty at historically Black colleges and universities (HBCUs.)
+But the latest research from NEA and its partners shows pay hasn't kept up with rising costs of living, and persistent inequities exist for women faculty and for faculty at historically Black colleges and universities (HBCUs.)

-For decades, the pay earned by college and university faculty has failed to keep pace with the rising cost of living—and the situation is worst for contingent faculty.
+For decades, the pay earned by college and university faculty—especially adjunct or contingent faculty—has failed to keep pace with the rising cost of living.
 Too many higher-education employees, including academic staff and support professionals, struggle to pay their bills.

-A new examination of federal data from 2020-2021 shows this alarming trend continues, with HBCU faculty particularly affected.
+A new examination of federal data from 2021 - 2022 shows that this alarming trend has continued, with HBCU faculty particularly affected.
 The good news: our research shows faculty who have a union are able to bargain to better pay.

 One thing is clear: It’s time to join your local and state affiliates in fighting for fair pay for the faculty and staff whose work is vital to the mission of their institutions and integral to the wellbeing of our nation.